Refiling your immigration case

 If you have a deportation order in your immigration history, you may want to hire an immigration attorney to file a motion to reopen your case.
 If a motion to reopen is granted, it can result in previous orders of removal or deportation being vacated or stayed (that is, put on hold) and the immigration court granting you a new hearing.
 It’s incredibly important to assess with an immigration attorney whether it’s worth submitting a motion to reopen.

-A motion to reconsider is filed with the same immigration judge who issued the order of removal or deportation.
+A motion to reopen or reconsider is filed with the same immigration judge who issued the order of removal or deportation.
 The filing deadline is generally within 30 days of the negative ruling.
 In a motion to reconsider, you inform the judge of an aspect of the case you believe was overlooked and asked them to evaluate this information again when making his or her ruling on the matter.
 As you can imagine, this type of motion is not often successful.

-Stay of Removal or Deportation
+Is it possible to get a Stay of Removal or Deportation?

 A stay of deportation or removal is not an appeal.
 A stay doesn’t challenge the deportation order itself.
 But if you are subject to a final order of deportation, by requesting a stay, you are asking the Department of Homeland Security to refrain from removing you from the United States.
 It can be filed with ICE administratively, or with the Board of Immigration Appeals or a Federal Court.
 The stay of removal is requested using Form I-246.